Crown of thorns: Photo gallery

-Criticism of the adoration of the crown of thorns
+Criticism of the veneration of the crown of thorns

 A critique of the adoration of the crown of thorns was set forth in 1543 by John Calvin in the work Treatise on Relics.
 He described numerous parts of the crown of thorns known to him, located in different cities.
 Based on a large number of parts of the crown of thorns, Calvin wrote:

 In regard to the Crown of thorns, it would seem that its twigs had been planted that they might grow again.
 Otherwise I know not how it could have attained to such a size.
 First, a third part of it is at Paris, in the Holy Chapel, and then at Rome there are three thorns in Santa Croce, and some portion also in St. Eustathius.
-At Sienna, I know not how many thorns, at Vincennes one, at Bourges five, at Besançon, in the church of St. John, three, and as many at Koningsberg.
+At Sienna, I know not how many thorns, at Vincennes one, at Bourges five, at Besançon, in the church of St. John, three, and as many at Koenigsberg.
 At the church of St. Salvator, in Spain, are several, but how many I know not; at Compostella, in the church of St. Jago, two; in Vivarais, three; also at Toulouse, Mascon, Charrox in Poictou, St. Clair, Sanflor, San Maximin in Provence, in the monastery of Selles, and also in the church of St. Martin at Noyon, each place having a single thorn.
 But if diligent search were made, the number might be increased fourfold.
 It is most evident that there must here be falsehood and imposition.
 How will the truth be ascertained?
 It ought, moreover, to be observed, that in the ancient Church it was never known what had become of that crown.
 Hence it is easy to conclude, that the first twig of that now shown grew many years after our Saviour's death.